gopiotr/zephyr/doc/guides/test/babblesim.rst

 extra_args
 ----------

-If user would like to pass some extra arguments to CMake command it can be done by define ``extra_args`` option in yaml file.
+If user would like to pass some extra arguments to CMake command, it can be done by define ``extra_args`` option in yaml file.
 Listed arguments will be joined entirely to CMake call, so they should already start with "-D" (or similar) characters.
 By this option special conf file name could be passed.
 If it is not